AI Agents··5 min read

 return response.content.strip()

-Notice what's happening here.
+Look at what's happening here.
 You still have a pipeline.
-Tickets come in, get categorized, get routed to the right team.
+Tickets come in, get categorized, get sent to the right team.
 That flow is regular code.
-The LLM is just handling one step that needs language understanding.
+The LLM handles one step that needs language understanding.

-This is what most "AI automation" actually is, or should be.
-A normal workflow with an LLM plugged in where you need it to understand something fuzzy.
+This is what most "AI automation" actually is.
+Or should be.
+A normal workflow with an LLM plugged in where you need it to understand something that's not structured.
 Classification, summarization, extraction, translation.
-Stuff that used to need a whole NLP team.
+Things that used to need a whole NLP team.

 The rest of the pipeline stays deterministic.
 You're still in control.